Medical School Application Process

 - You should complete your biology, general chemistry, organic chemistry, physics prerequisites by spring of your junior year in order to be adequately prepared for the MCAT -- meet with a premed advisor or consult our curriculum planning guide.

 - You can prepare for the MCAT as you take the science prerequisite courses.
-To assist you with this you should consult MCAT preparation materials from the AAMC.

 B. Year 1 and Year 2